daroczig/CEU-DV4/README.md

         /var/log/shinyproxy.log
     ```

-    Optionally make that editable by your user for easier access from RStudio for the time being:
+    Optionally make that file editable by your user for easier access from RStudio for the time being:

     ```sh
     export USERNAME=`whoami`